wells-wood-research/alphafold2-multiprocessing/README.md

 # Credits

-This work is hacked together from the ColabFold notebook from which dependency_install.bsh, msa2.bsh and run_fold.py are obtained. run_fold.py was modified to allow for multiprocessing and running multiple structures automatically.
+This work is hacked together by [Rokas Petrenas](https://github.com/rokaske199)and [Leonardo Castorina](https://github.com/universvm) from the ColabFold notebook from which dependency_install.bsh, msa2.bsh and run_fold.py are obtained. run_fold.py was modified to allow for multiprocessing and running multiple structures automatically.

 As with ColabFold we would like to credit and thank: